 EDDG-31 Self Defense Test Ship (SDTS)

 Originally ships of the Forrest Sherman (DD-931) and Mitscher classes, six ships were rebuilt and reclassified as guided missile destroyers in 1966 and 1967.
 The planned 18 month conversion of the Turner Joy was cancelled.
-They have all been removed from service except for Decatur.
+They have all been removed from service.
 Although stricken in 1988, the ship which has been used since 1993 as EDDG-31 Self Defense Test Ship (SDTS).
 Commonly referred to as "ex-Decatur", the ship is moored at the Engineering Field Activity, West, Naval Facilities Engineering Command, San Bruno, CA.

 The Forrest Sherman class destroyers were the first US destroyers of post-World War II design and construction.
 The entire superstructure of these ships were of aluminum to obtain maximum stability with minimum displacement.
 All living spaces were air conditioned.
 With one gun forward and two aft, these were the first US warships with more firepower aft than forward.
-They all subsequently had their anti-submarine anti-submarine capabilities improved.
+They all subsequently had their anti-submarine capabilities improved.

 The Guided Missile Destroyer Decatur (DDG 73) was christened on Saturday, November 9, 1996, at Bath Iron Works, Bath, Maine.
 The ship is named in honor of Commodore Stephen Decatur (1779-1820), famed for his raid to burn the captured U.S. frigate Philadelphia in Tripoli harbor in 1804.
 He later served with honor in command of the frigates USS United States and USS President during the War of 1812.
 Four previous ships were named in his honor, a sloop-of-war and three destroyers spanning the period from 1840 to 1983.
 The third Decatur (DD 341) earned two battle stars in World War II; the fourth (DDG 31) earned eight battle stars in Vietnam.
 The Navy felt that the newer ships in the fleet could do the job of the Forrest Sherman/DDG-31 class more efficiently.